parvathikp/Covid_Tracker/README.md

 # Covid_Tracker
- An attempt at organizing data about covid cases, contacts etc. in a community, into a garph and using that form to obtain certain information and even cluster into smaller groups
+ An attempt at organizing data about covid cases, contacts etc. in a community, into a graph and using that form to extract certain information useful for monitoring and even cluster people into smaller groups.
+ This code is written entirely in C++, and involves concepts of OOPS, File Handling and even DSU.